Ibn al-Nafis

 As an early anatomist, Ibn al-Nafis also performed several human dissections during the course of his work, making several important discoveries in the fields of physiology and anatomy.
 Besides his famous discovery of the pulmonary circulation, he also gave an early insight of the coronary and capillary circulations.
 He was also appointed as the chief physician at al-Naseri Hospital founded by Sultan Saladin.
+Due to his discoveries, he has been described by some as “the second Avicenna”.

 Apart from medicine, Ibn al-Nafis studied jurisprudence, literature and theology.
 He was an expert on the Shafi'i school of jurisprudence and an expert physician.
 The number of medical textbooks written by Ibn al-Nafis is estimated at more than 110 volumes.